Deals, protests during Amazon Prime Day

 The company’s fifth annual Prime Day now stretches two days, Monday and Tuesday, invented as an effort to try to drum up sales during sluggish summer months and sign up more users for its Prime loyalty program.

-The Seattle-based e-commerce behemoth says it is offering more than a million deals.
+The Seattle-based e-commerce behemoth said it is offering more than a million deals.
 Amazon’s own products are usually among the strongest sellers.

 This year, some used the high-profile event as a way to garner attention for their protests against Amazon.